-Method Comment Compliance with regulatory KMG's investment policy is focused on improving the Company's requirements/standards efficiency in all areas of its core activities by investing in effective, profitable and competitive strategic projects with a significant potential to generate free cash flow, considering the strategic objectives of the Company.
+Method Comment Compliance with regulatory requirements/standards KMG's investment policy is focused on improving the Company's efficiency in all areas of its core activities by investing in effective, profitable and competitive strategic projects with a significant potential to generate free cash flow, considering the strategic objectives of the Company.
 The Company's tasks in support of its investment policy are: 1) Formation of an optimal and cost-effective investment portfolio of the Company focused on the achievement of the Company's Strategic Goals by ranking and balancing investment projects.
-Increasing the level of maturity in project management by applying the Stage Gate Process and increasing control over the proper implementation of projects on time, budget, with the specified level of quality and obtaining direct financial benefits and declared results.

-Dedicated budget for energy efficiency 3) As a part of the low-carbon strategy, KMG considers any investment projects through the lens of their potential impact on reduction of the carbon footprint.
+2) Increasing the level of maturity in project management by applying the Stage Gate Process and increasing control over the proper implementation of projects on time, budget, with the specified level of quality and obtaining direct financial benefits and declared results.
+3) As a part of the low-carbon strategy, KMG considers any investment projects through the lens of their potential impact on reduction of the carbon footprint.
 New projects are evaluated by the level of profitability index for the owner (PI) (except for projects at the stage of exploration, projects implemented by order of the President or the Government of the Republic of Kazakhstan and socially important projects).
-In 2021, in accordance with the Rules for determining the tariff to support renewable energy sources, our subsidiaries and affiliates purchased electric power in the amount of 7,264 thousand kW for their own needs, produced by renewable energy sources from the Financial Settlement Center for Renewable Energy LLP.
-Generation of electricity by solar panels of subsidiaries and affiliates for street lighting of territories in 2021 amounted to 47 thousand kWh.
+Dedicated budget for energy efficiency In 2022, in accordance with the Rules for Determining the Tariff to support of renewable energy sources, our subsidiaries and affiliates purchased electric power in the amount of 11,845 thousand kW for their own needs, produced from renewable energy sources from the Financial Settlement Center for Renewable Energy LLP.
+Electricity generation by solar panels of subsidiaries and affiliated companies for street lighting of territories in 2022 amounted to 75 thousand kWh.
 Financial optimization calculations Cost-benefit analysis of greenhouse gas emission and/or energy efficiency projects is one of the methods we use to stimulate investment in emission reduction activities.
 This mechanism is particularly relevant for our shareholders and the Management Board, who are responsible for making decisions on cost optimization and allocation of funds.
 We scrutinize the economic benefits of energy efficiency projects by evaluating the payback period and return on investment.
 Decisions on organizational, technological or technical measures are therefore taken not only on the basis of environmental and energy performance assessments, but also with consideration of the financial benefit/loss.
 Employee engagement KMG pays great attention to professional development of employees in the field of sustainable development and conducts training courses for employees of the corporate center and subsidiaries and affiliates.
-In 2021 the third series of Massive Open Online Course was launched with the theme: "Energy Transition: Innovation Towards a Low-Carbon Future", where our employees were trained for 5 weeks in an online format.
-As part of the cooperation with Shell, during the week-long course the KMG employees were able to learn about Shell's experience in implementing CCUS projects and receive recommendations on the application of CCUS at KMG assets.
-In December 2021 the training "Sustainable development of the company and practical tools for implementation and assessment of the project portfolio" was held for the employees of JSC NC KazMunayGas.
-The training was conducted by Oksana Klimenko, an international expert in project management, Vice President of the International Project Management Association IPMA, Executive Director of the global organization Green Project Management in
+In 2022 with the expert support of Chevron New Energies employees, a 3-day workshop on "Carbon capture and storage Technology"was conducted for employees of KMG subsidiaries.
+In November 2022, a 2-day seminar "Energy Transfer and Greenhouse Gas emissions Management at the enterprise" was organized for 45 employees of subsidiaries and the corporate center who are involved in the processes of energy efficiency management and greenhouse gas emissions control Partnering with governments on technology development In 2022, the Ministry of Energy of the Republic of Kazakhstan, Samruk-Kazyna JSC, KazMunayGas JSC NC and Total Eren S.A signed an Agreement on principles for the construction of a 1 GW wind farm (WPP) in Zhambyl region.
+The agreement was signed following the results of the work within the framework of the previously signed Memorandum of Understanding between the parties from 2021.